Rixouu/driver-companion/README.md

 3. Create a `.env` file with your configuration
 4. Run the development server

-## Configuration

-1. Create a `.env` file in the root directory
-2. Add your configuration variables

-## Usage
+## 📝 License

-1. Run the development server
-2. Open the application in your browser
-3. Use the application
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Contributing
+## 👥 Contributing

 1. Fork the repository
-2. Create a new branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes and commit them
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push your changes to your fork
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a pull request
+5. Open a Pull Request

-## 🔑 Key Features in Detail

-### Vehicle Management

-- Complete vehicle lifecycle tracking
-- Automated maintenance scheduling
-- Real-time status updates
-- Historical data analysis

-### Inspection Workflow

-- Customizable inspection templates
-- Multi-media data capture
-- Offline-first architecture
-- Automated report generation

-### User Interface

-- Responsive design system
-- Dark mode support
-- Touch and gesture controls
+## 🙏 Acknowledgments

+- Shadcn UI for the component library
+- Next.js team for the amazing framework
+- Supabase team for the backend infrastructure
-- Loading states and animations
+- Vercel for hosting and deployment

 ## 🤝 Contributing